Read our feature on Alexandra Zsigmond below!

 The following interview is by our contributing writer and artist, Natalia Almonte with artist Anna Parisi.
-The two discuss a performance piece Caught in the Act, 2020 which was also recently screened at the closing of The Immigrant Artist Biennial which was done virtually this year.

 We were recently able to (socially-distanced) meet with NY-based Despina Konstantinides for an interview!
 We are beyond excited for the opportunity to represent Konstantinides on peri-Tēchnes and to share this interview with you all here.